Queen Elizabeth Influences In Theresa May Visit: Invites Trump To U.K., Talks Military, NATO

 Although Theresa May primarily spoke about the military in the U.S. by talking about strengthening NATO in an alliance with the U.K., Theresa May also talked about an alliance with the U.K. and American military forces for humanitarian reasons.

 An important issue to Queen Elizabeth’s family, Theresa May spoke about the U.K.’s humanitarian goal of ending slavery with the military’s help and hopes America will join them.
-Anti-slavery and human trafficking has been an activist cause that Queen Elizabeth’s elder granddaughter, Princess Eugenie of York, has been deeply passionate about over 2016, and released an interview to the public about the issue in October.
+Anti-slavery and human trafficking has been an activist cause that Queen Elizabeth’s elder granddaughter, Princess Eugenie of York, has been deeply passionate about in 2016, so much so that she even released an interview to the public about the issue in October.

-Another issue that Queen Elizabeth wanted to hear more about was Brexit, and Theresa May spoke extensively about getting a head start on making a good relationship for trade with America as the U.K. leaves the European Union (E.U.).
+Another issue that Queen Elizabeth wanted to hear more about was Brexit, and Theresa May spoke extensively about getting a head start on making a good relationship for trade with America as the U.K. leaves the European Union (EU).
 In an example, Theresa May reminded the GOP Retreat audience that Pennsylvania exports $2 billion to the U.K. each year.

 In her official White House joint press conference with President Trump on January 27, Theresa May continued to represent Queen Elizabeth in several ways.